 It also officially marks the beginning of the Christmas shopping season, with people happily scooping up the best deals to save on the big ticket items for friends and family members.
 The UK truly took Black Friday to heart in 2014, when major retailers like ao.com, Very.co.uk, John Lewis and Argos put their very best offers on the table this early to entice shoppers before the Christmas season - and ever since, more and more retailers have made sure to take part.

 The modern incarnation of Black Friday - especially here in the UK - is a primarily online event, with the majority of brands focusing on fantastic digital offers rather than pushing customers to traipse around the stores (and ensuring the ugly scenes of shoppers clashing and stores heaving are avoided).
-In fact, Black Friday 2015 saw online sales increase 36% year on year - hitting £1.1 billion.
+In fact, Black Friday 2016 saw online sales hit £1.23bn, up 12.2% year on year.

 Retailers also received over 16% more orders over the Black Friday period in 2015 than in 2014 - and that isn’t including the improved offers throughout the period preceding Black Friday, with many retailers choosing to extend their sales and push the period as a major pre-Christmas shopping occasion.